bobshort4bobby4/Tom-Crean-pp1/README.md

   *  I had a number of problems with the nav-bar, the links to the right of any link jumped slightly to the right when that link was hovered over.
 This was easily fixed by       giving each `<a>` tag a border with the same colour as the background thus preventing the other links being forced to the right by the added on border(hover effect).<br>
   There was also an issue with the font sizes of the links in the nav-bar.
-The links were appearing at different sizes on different pages at the same screen size.<br>Each `<a>` tag had the same font-size applied to them. <br> There were two problems here I think, first I had used 'Display:grid;' to style the body element of three of the pages but not the fourth, I set up a grid system for the remaining page and this helped but didn't fix the problem.<br> Next I changed the unit I was using to change the font-size from em which is relative to the font size of the element to rem (relative to the font size of the root element), this solved the issue.
+The links were appearing at different sizes on different pages at the same screen size.<br>Each `<a>` tag had the same font-size applied to them. <br> There were two problems here I think, first I had used 'Display:grid;' to style the body element of three of the pages but not the fourth, I set up a grid system for the remaining page and this helped but didn't fix the problem.<br> Next I changed the unit I was using to change the font-size from em which is relative to the font size of the element, to rem (relative to the font size of the root element), this solved the issue.

   #### [Click Here For Top of Section](#test)